-The Board again deferred action on Proposal WP24-01 at its February 2025 meeting to its meeting in July 2025.
-The Board requested all 10 Regional Advisory Councils to provide recommendations at their winter 2025 meetings on the revised OSM Conclusion at the end of this Addendum.
+The Board again deferred action on Proposal WP24-01 at its February 2025 meeting to provide an opportunity for all 10 Regional Advisory Councils to review the new information and revised OSM Conclusion in the Addendum at their winter 2025 meetings and make updated recommendations to the Board.
+The Board will take final action on the proposal at its July 2025 meeting.